Nah Nah Nah: Reception

 "Nah Nah Nah" was met with mixed reception upon release.
 In a review for HotNewHipHop, Alexander Cole referred to its instrumental as "bizarre", comparing it to a soundtrack from an early 2000s video game.
 In a more positive review for Rapzilla, Micah Marshall saw the song as a response to criticism that West had received from Evangelical Christians since his shift into making religious music.
 Marshall found the song to be representative of criticism that other Christian celebrities have faced in the past, especially those who have either been accused of exploiting Christianity for fame or critiqued for collaborating with secular artists.

 Much of the song's negative reception came from West's fans.
-They often criticized the track's sound and overall quality, suggesting West shouldve kept the song unreleased.
+They often criticized the track's sound and overall quality, suggesting West shouldve kept it unreleased.
 The song also saw little success commercially, with both the original song and its remix solely charting on the New Zealand Hot Singles chart at number 18 and 34, respectively.